 Both platforms have an SEO-specific app, too, so you know exactly where to go for all your search engine needs.

-Again, with WordPress, there is nothing built-in and ready to go in terms of SEO.
-You will need to source a plugin yourself, as well as integrate it, which is much harder than on Wix or Weebly.
+Again, WordPress is ready to go for SEO in terms of design, being very well suited for it in fact.
+It just needs to be downloaded through the plugin directory.
+You will need to source one yourself, as well as integrate it, which takes more time than with Wix or Weebly.
 To save you time, we recommend the most popular SEO plugin, Yoast, which has over 5 million installations.

 Just like building a barbecue in the summer, you’re bound to need a helping hand at some point when making a website.
 What’s more, the quicker you fix your issues, the sooner you can get back to growing your wonderful webpage.